 The State Park remains open until midnight, which means you can take advantage of the many trails for a late night stroll after dinner.

-Top Activities to enjoy in Niagara Falls, Canada
+Top Activities to enjoy in Niagara Falls, Canada in the Winter

 The best way to get between the United States and Canada is by walking or driving across the Rainbow Bridge.
 During times with snow, the walking path on the bridge is not always completely clear.
 If you plan on visiting both sides of Niagara Falls, make sure you bring your passport and proper visa, if required.